sopia19910/OAuth3WebSite/replit.md

 The application is designed to be easily extensible for implementing the actual OAuth 3 authentication features while maintaining a professional marketing presence for the protocol.

 ### Recent Changes
+- **Database Setup (2025-01-19)**:
+  - Configured PostgreSQL database with Neon Database integration
+  - Created database tables: users (for authentication) and contacts (for contact form submissions)
+  - DatabaseStorage class already implemented and active
+  - All database operations ready for production use
 - **Dashboard Functionality Enhancements (2025-01-19)**:
   - Added functional Add Token system with validation and storage
   - Tokens are saved in localStorage and persist between sessions